slam10s/may-madness/docs/2020-21/ncaam/matches/R2_53-56_OSU_vs_WAKE.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Wake Forest should win 4 or more singles matches _99%_ of the time.
+- Wake Forest should win 4 or more singles matches _18%_ of the time.
-- Ohio St. should win 4 or more singles matches _NaN%_ of the time.
+- Ohio St. should win 4 or more singles matches _52%_ of the time.
-- The winner of the doubles point will decide the match the other _NaN%_ of the time.
+- The winner of the doubles point will decide the match the other _30%_ of the time.
-- If Wake Forest wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Wake Forest wins the doubles point, their chances of winning the dual improve to _48%_.
-- If Ohio St. wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Ohio St. wins the doubles point, their chances of winning the dual improve to _82%_.

 ------